ngnamuit/working_excel_python/README.md

 ## SUMMARY

+### z.
+Final conclusion
+- `openpyxl` includes read/write features of 2 package (`xlsxwriter` + `xlrd`)  and I think using one single package will be easier to handle/maintain the code.
+- I'll choose `openpyxl` package to write/read excel file.

 ### 1. xlsxwriter
 - I feel that xlsxwriter's simple, very easy to write, good at formatting.
 - I can write and work nearly normal excel (MS).